puppetlabs/tse-toolkit/README.md

 down necessary bits and packages to build base environment needed to bootstrap rest of TSE demo stack (Puppet client binaries and requisite code).

+Forked code from boxen project is included as Puppet types and providers but are not currently being used.

 ## Installation
-Run autodemo.rb, and the script should take care of the rest.
+Run bootstrap_demostack.rb, and the script should take care of the rest.
 You need to provide a user (-u|--username) or you'll just get instructions spit back :).
 This will install latest Puppet agent for OS X, then kick off a Puppet run to install other packages and plugins.

 Current Install List
-* Puppet
-* Facter
-* Hiera
+* puppet-agent 4.2.0
-* VirtualBox
+* VirtualBox 5.0 build 101573
-* Vagrant
+* Vagrant 1.7.4
   * oscar
   * vagrant-multiprovider-snap
   * vagrant-reload

 ## Usage

-TODO: Write usage instructions
+Changes to versions, Vagrant plugins and other params should be done in provided params.pp which is located in
+$modulesdir/seteam_demostack/manifests/params.pp

+Usage: autodemo.rb -u|--username username

+                   Note: default behavior is to install all-in-one agent if it isn't already installed.
+Also will leave older agent installs alone.
+If you want to update ONLY all-in-one agent, please choose '--update'.

+    -u, --username USERNAME          username is mandatory.
+        --update                     Update Puppet all-in-one agent.
+Leave older installs alone.
+        --nuclear                    Completely wipe out earlier Puppet installs and install latest agent.
+    -h, --help

 ## Contributing